 - Collect hate crime data from every federal law enforcement agency.

-- Work with law enforcement organizations to promote and increase funding for the FBI’s National Incident-Based Reporting System.
+- Work with law enforcement organizations and with Congress to promote and increase funding for the FBI’s National Incident-Based Reporting System.

 - Establish a separate working group or task force to address hate violence and bias-motivated incidents.